reimagined/hacker-news-resolve/README.md

 Then add the [Story](./client/containers/Story.js) container.
 In this file, comment the `redux` and actions import.
-Also comment the `mapDispatchToProps` function and temporary delete it from the `connect` function arguments.
+Also comment the `mapDispatchToProps` function and temporarily delete it from the `connect` function arguments.

 Create [common constants](./common/constants.js).